Crio-Bytes/Web/Building responsive website layout using CSS flexbox/README.md

 CSS Flexible Box Layout, commonly known as CSS Flexbox, is a CSS3 web layout model.
 The flex layout allows responsive elements within a container to be automatically arranged depending upon screen size.

+In this micro-byte, we'll create a fully responsive webpage design layout consisting of multiple sections.
+We'll employ CSS flexbox properties to aid in our website styling and learn a lot of things along the way.

 ## Prerequisites

 It's preferable to have working introductory knowledge on HTML markup and CSS styling.
-You'll need a working HTML code editor and a webkit-based web browser (Chrome, Safari, etc) for this awesome activity.
+You'll need a working HTML code editor and a web browser(Chrome, Safari, etc) for this awesome activity.

 ## Activities